Crosbie/Project-splosion/README.md

 ## Local Development

+**Only ever edit www_dev folder contents, all the contents in www are then auto generated**
 ### Prerequisites (*from within project root*)
 - Install Bower `npm install -g bower`
 - Install Browserify `npm install browserify`